paola-valdivia/react-native-form/README.md

-# react-native-form
+# @mobeye/react-native-form-fields

-Generic form fields components with opinionated design for react-native apps
+Optimized field components with nice design for react-native forms

 ## Table of contents